its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/1_Files_and_Directories.md

 print (extension)
 #.py
 ```
+- <mark>(dirname, filename) = os.path.split(pathname)</mark>
--   ⑤ os.path also contains the os.path.splitext() function, which splits a filename and returns a tuple containing the filename and the file extension.
-You use the same technique to assign each of them to separate variables.
+-   ⑤ os.path also contains the <mark>os.path.splitext() function, which splits a filename and returns a tuple containing the filename and the file extension.</mark> You use the same technique to assign each of them to separate variables.

 </br>
 </br>

 ## Listing directories :
 </br>
--   The glob module is another tool in the Python standard library.
-It’s an easy way to get the contents of a directory programmatically, and it uses the sort of wildcards that you may already be familiar with from working on the command line.
+-   The <mark>glob module is another tool in the Python standard library.
+It’s an easy way to get the contents of a directory programmatically</mark>, and it uses the sort of wildcards that you may already be familiar with from working on the command line.
 </br>

 ```python